molily/molily.de/_posts/2017-11-25-robust-javascript.md

 If you’re looking for ECMAScript core features, the place to go are the **[ECMAScript compatibility tables by kangax](https://kangax.github.io/compat-table/es6/)**.

 As we have learned before, writing good feature detection requires thorough knowledge of the particular JavaScript API you’d like to use.
-Fortunately, people have developed and collected feature checks for the relevant APIs so you don’t have to wade through the specifications and come up with proper checks yourself.
+Fortunately, people have developed and collected feature checks for the relevant APIs so you do not have to wade through the specifications and come up with proper checks yourself.

 **[Modernizr](https://modernizr.com/)** is a comprehensive feature detection library.
 You can select browser features you’d like to use and build your own minimal library.
 Modernizr then provides a global object `Modernizr` with boolean properties.
-For example, `Modernizr.fetch` has the value `true` if the browser supports the Fetch API, or `false` if it doesn’t.
+For example, `Modernizr.fetch` has the value `true` if the browser supports the Fetch API, or `false` if it does not.
 This allows you to write:

 ```js
 if (Modernizr.fetch) {